djhardcore007/synthetic_image_analysis/clustering/visualization/xview/fine_tuned_3000_epochs/readme.md

 # Fine-tuned model results

-This is the xview visualization from fine-tuned model.
+This is the xview visualization from the fine-tuned model.

 ## Model Info